WhiskeyCoder/Pointless-Converter-Extraordinaire/README.md

 MIT — because chaos should be free.

 ## 🧡 Credits
-Built by Whsikey (@WhiskeyCoder)
+- Built by Whsikey (@WhiskeyCoder)
-My French cousin with questionable sanity
+- My French cousin with questionable sanity
-Loved by Mrs Whiskey — because someone has to keep this madman caffeinated.
+- Also Mrs Whiskey — because someone has to keep this madman caffeinated.

 ## ✨ Final Words